 Next, invite relevant members or guests to your Workspace to start collaborating.

-Now you can take advantage of the full potential of this template to find the perfect biomedical engineer:
+Now you can take advantage of the full potential of this template to conduct a comprehensive SWOT analysis: